Palestinian diaspora: Population figures

 Most of the estimated 100000 Palestinians in the European Union (EU) are in Denmark, France, Germany, Greece, Italy, the Netherlands, Spain and Sweden.
 Outside the EU is the United Kingdom, Norway and Switzerland.
-Germany's capital Berlin has one of the largest Palestinian communities outside of the Middle East with about 30000-40000 people of Palestinian origin residing in the city (~1% of the total population).
+Germany's capital, Berlin, has one of the largest Palestinian communities outside the Middle East with about 30000-40000 people of Palestinian origin residing in the city (~1% of the total population).

 In the United States, this includes a Palestinian community of 800-1000 in Gallup, New Mexico, highly involved in the area's Southwest jewelry industry.